-California Assembly Bill 481 (AB 481), which took effect on January 1, 2022, requires law enforcement agencies to obtain approval from their governing body-via an adopted ordinance and military equipment use policy-prior to funding, acquiring, or using designated military equipment.
-This requirement applies to all such equipment either owned by or utilized by the Sheriff's Office within its jurisdiction.
+California Assembly Bill 481 took effect on Jan.
+1, 2022 requiring law enforcement agencies to seek approval from the relevant governing body via an ordinance that adopts a military equipment use policy before engaging in any activities related to funding, procurement, or usage of designated military equipment.
+This applies to both equipment owned by the Sheriff's Office or used by the Sheriff's Office within our jurisdiction.

-In compliance with AB 481, the Santa Cruz County Sheriff's Office is required to submit an annual report that includes the following information:
+Additionally, the Sheriff's Office must submit an annual report to include the following information:

-- A summary of how each piece of military equipment was used and its intended purpose (Pages 3-8) - A summary of any complaints or concerns related to the use of military equipment (Page 9) - Results of internal audits, including any violations of the military equipment use policy and actions taken in response (Page 10) - The total annual cost associated with each type of military equipment-including acquisition, personnel, training, transportation, maintenance, storage, upgrades, and other ongoing costs-as well as the funding sources for the upcoming year (Pages 11-38) - The quantity of each type of military equipment currently possessed (Pages 11-36) - The quantity and type of any additional military equipment the agency intends to acquire in the next year (Page 37-38)

-Additionally, within 30 days of submitting the annual report, the Sheriff's Office is required to host at least one well-publicized and conveniently located community engagement meeting to provide an opportunity for public discussion of the report.
-The community meeting is currently scheduled for May the 8th at 6:00PM in the Sheriff's Office Community room.
+- A summary of how the military equipment was used and the purpose of its use (Page 3-8); - A summary of any complaints or concerns received concerning the military equipment (Page 9); - The results of any internal audits, any information about violations of the military equipment use policy, and any actions taken in response (Page 10); - The total annual cost for each type of military equipment, including acquisition, personnel, training, transportation, maintenance, storage, upgrade, and other ongoing costs, and from what source funds will be provided for the military equipment in the calendar year following submission of the annual military equipment report (Page 11-38); - The quantity possessed for each type of military equipment (Page 11-38); - If the law enforcement agency intends to acquire additional military equipment in the next year, the quantity sought for each type of military equipment (Page 39-41); - Within 30 days of submitting the annual military equipment report, a law enforcement agency must hold at least one "well-publicized and conveniently located community engagement meeting," to allow for public discussion of the report (the community engagement meeting will be held on April 30, 2024);